 The first selection decision is that we considered only the first and the last dependent variable of all included studies.
 The reason for this selection was that it allowed us to gauge whether the effect sizes are affected by the time point at which the effects are measured.
 Another reason is that it served as a proxy to evaluate the hypothesis that immediate measures should be less affected by cross-cutting variables than more delayed measures.

 A second decision is that we considered two different approaches to test whether first and last measures can be moderated by cross-cutting variables.
 This allowed us to test the robustness of our hypothesis across independent variables.
 The first approach to assess moderation was to conduct a meta-analysis on all studies that were explicitly designed to test whether being ostracized or included can be moderated by a cross-cutting factor.
 For this purpose we selected all the studies that included an experimentally manipulated moderator variable.
 Moreover, to meta-analyze the interaction term for first and last measure we followed the prediction of the authors in computing this interaction term.
 A potential limitation of our decision to follow the prediction of the authors is that the predictions may have been generated post-hoc on the basis of observed outcomes.
-For example, if authors used a 2 (ostracized vs included) x 2 (ingroup vs outgroup design) we followed the prediction of the authors to compute whether the interaction term denotes that ostracism is increased by an outgroup or decreased by an outgroup (specific calculations are reported in the methods section and formulae in the Appendix).
+For example, if authors used a 2 (ostracized vs included) x 2 (ingroup vs outgroup design) we followed the prediction of the authors to compute whether the interaction term denotes that ostracism is increased by an outgroup or decreased by an outgroup (specific calculations are reported in the methods section and formulae in the S6 File).
 Moreover, after computing the overall interaction terms we created dotplots in which we depicted the effect of ostracism across the two levels of the moderator and – perhaps more importantly - the effect of the moderator across the two levels of the ostracism manipulation.
 This was done to facilitate the interpretation of an interaction term and specifically to show whether cross-cutting variables have more impact on being included in Cyberball or more impact on being ostracized in Cyberball [17].